View construction (and tools)

 This function accepts two parameters, data_get_map contains a mapping between form id’s and server endpoints, server_params

-is optional and can be used to set option in the GET
+is optional and can be used to set option in the GET type request.

 When the endpoint is successfully called it should return a json type structure containing the path to the item, as an

-example using data_get_map = {'myform': '/api/path/to/formdata'};
+example using data_get_map = {'myform': '/api/path/to/formdata'};:

 {